Esri/arcgis-maps-sdk-dotnet-samples/src/WPF/WPF.Viewer/Samples/Search/QueryDynamicEntities/readme.md

     1. To spatially filter results, set the `geometry` and `spatialRelationship`.
 The spatial relationship is `intersects` by default.
     2. To query entities with certain attribute values, set the `whereClause`.
     3. To get entities with specific track IDs, modify the `trackIDs` collection.
-4. To perform a dynamic entities query, call `DynamicEntityDataSource.QueryDynamicEntitiesAsync()` passing in the parameters.
+4. To perform a dynamic entities query, call `QueryDynamicEntitiesAsync()` to query with multiple criteria (such as track IDs, spatial, and/or attribute filters), or use `QueryDynamicEntitiesAync(trackIDs)` if you want to query *only* by track IDs.
 5. When complete, iterate through the returned collection of `DynamicEntity` objects from the result.
 6. Use the `DynamicEntity.DynamicEntityChanged` event to get real-time updates when entity attributes change.
 7. Get the new observation from the resulting `DynamicEntityChangedEventArgs` using the `ReceivedObservation` property to update the UI with current information.